eigenlambda123/Project10X-LinearAlgebra/README.md

 ## About

-This repo documents my journey to **deeply learn Linear Algebra** through code.
-I’m combining **practical projects** with **exploratory notebooks** to prototype ideas, experiment with visualizations, and truly understand the concepts from Strang’s book.
+This repository chronicles my journey to **deeply learn Linear Algebra** by combining **hands-on projects** with **exploratory Jupyter notebooks**.
+I'm using code to prototype ideas, build visualizations, and internalize concepts from Gilbert Strang’s textbook.

+Each project starts as a **CLI-based prototype**, which I will later evolve into a **full-stack application** to reinforce both mathematical understanding and software engineering skills.

 ---